oddbird/oddleventy/content/blog/2025/logical-options.md

 used the clockwise
 top-right-bottom-left ordering
 for 4-value properties.
-The best things about it
+The best thing about it
 is the alternating-axis,
 which allows us to shorten things even more -- down to 3 values, 2 values, or even a single value: